Video shows mountain lion lurking on front steps of Pacifica home

 RELATED: What to do if you come face-to-face with a mountain lion

-"I have seen deer, raccoons, skunks, coyote, and others" he said.
-He speculates the wildfires, construction, and less traffic due to COVID-19 are pushing and allowing these animals out of there natural habitat looking for food and adventure.
+"I have seen deer, raccoons, skunks, coyote, and others," he said.
+He speculates the wildfires, construction, and less traffic due to COVID-19 are pushing and allowing these animals out of their natural habitat looking for food and adventure.

 Watkins said he and his wife just installed the camera a week ago, and has notified police and animal control.